 John won gold on his Games debut at Beijing 2008, where he also shot a Paralympic Games record for 12 arrows, scoring 117 out of a possible 120 during his 1/16 elimination match against America’s Eric Bennett.

-Amongst his achievements in competition, John was World Champion in 2005 in Massa Cara, Italy.
+Away from the Paralympic stage, John was World Champion in 2005 in Massa Cara, Italy.
 John also set a FITA Para-Archery World Record in 2010 with a score of 696, as well as men’s compound world record of 702 in 2014.
 Subsequently, at the 2011 World Championships in Turin, Italy, he competed in the Compound Mixed Team event with Danielle Brown, moving their own world record from 151 to 154 points for a 16 arrow pass.

 He was awarded an MBE in 2006 for services to archery.

 Show your support for John Stubbs MBE by sharing their bio!